 - A newly married couple who wants to make sure their spouse will have financial stability in the event of their death.

 - New parents who are thinking about their children’s future should they not be there to see it.
+On this note, life insurance on a stay-at-home mom or dad is just as important as life insurance on their working counterpart, if not more so.

 - A young person who wants to use whole life insurance for savings, and wants to lock in at their current age and health status.